interstellar/starlight/starlight/doc/Protocol.md

-used are computed using the `RoundNumber` from the message, the `PaymentAmount` from the message as `PendingPaymentAmount`, and `PaymentTime` from the message as `PendingPaymentTime`, rather than using any values from the channel's own state.
+used are computed using the `RoundNumber` from the message, the `PaymentAmount` from the message as `PendingPaymentAmount`, and `PaymentTime` from the message as `PendingPaymentTime`, rather than using any values from the channel’s own state.

 - `NewGuestBalance` is greater than or equal to 0
 - If `SenderSettleWithGuestSig` is empty,